saumitrasapre/dtxplus-chatbot/README.md

     ```shell
    cd django_project
     ```
-- Paste in the provided `.env` and `data.json` files here.
-This is very important before proceeding.

 > [!WARNING]
-> Please ensure that you have pasted the `.env` and `data.json` files in the outer `django_project` directory and not the inner one.
-> All commands from here on out are executed from this outer `django_project` directory.
+> All commands from here on out are executed from this `django_project` directory.

 > [!WARNING]
 > Please again verify that the database details in the `.env` file are the same for the database you have created.